Daniel J. Frey

 I opened my eyes and saw that the war between the states had not ended.

-I opened my ears and heard the same cry for peace down darkened streets of this nation.
+I opened my ears and heard the same cry for peace down the darkened streets of this nation.

 I found my voice and spoke truth to power.